yale-mgt-656/arduino-led-activity/README.md

 * How are the resistors different?
 (Notice their patterns)
 * Why do you think the resistor is used?
 * What is different about the LEDs that you have?
+* What are the different parts of the Arudino?
+* What is missing on the Arudino that you'd find in your phone or laptop?

+Please don't feel like you need to answer these questions before you move on to the next step.
+Instead, this can happen in parallel and team members should choose to what they'd like to devote their attention based on that which most captures their interest.

 ## Step 2: blink the LED